Biosimilars & Biologics

 8. What is the reimbursement policy for biosimilar medicine?
 Is this any different to the requirements for the original Biologics drug?

-The MoH together with the Secretariat of Trade have issued a joint regulation about the mandatory coverage of certain high-cost medicines by public and private healthcare insurance providers by giving preference to those nationally manufactured products available in the market with the same active ingredient or biosimilar as those manufactured abroad, provided that their final sale price is significantly lower than the average price of the similar/biosimilar foreign manufactured medicines.
+The reimbursement policy for biosimilars, in practice, might be different because of a joint regulation of the MoH and that Secretary of Trade that gives preference to those nationally manufactured products that are available in the market with the same active ingredient or biosimilar as those manufactured abroad, provided that their final sale price is significantly lower than the average price of the similar/biosimilar foreign manufactured medicines.